 Bob Angeli, Owner, The Comedy Factory

-With more than two decades of work experience behind her in fields as diverse as sport and recreation, education, not-for-profit management, entertainment and government, Barbara brings a uniquely powerful mix of personal stories, humorous examples, and real-world insight to her programs and clients.
-By talking openly about her struggles and triumphs, Barbara helps individuals and teams see and get past their stumbling blocks and be happy, motivated and productive at work.
+With more than three decades of work experience behind her in fields as diverse as sport and recreation, education, not-for-profit management, entertainment and government, Barbara brings a uniquely powerful mix of personal stories, humorous examples, and real-world insight to her programs and clients.
+By talking openly about her struggles and triumphs, Barbara helps people see and get past their stumbling blocks and be happy, motivated and productive at work.

 It was a health crisis that prompted Barbara May to build her business, Stumbling Blocks Team Building Seminars.
 At age 46, she suffered life-threatening pulmonary emboli—blood clots in her lungs.
 Every moment felt like a hurdle, like a trial, as she experienced it, so every moment looked like a victory as she looked back at it.
 That health crisis was what lit her light bulb and showed her her unifying purpose: helping people get past their stumbling blocks.

 At every one of her team building sessions, Barbara shares and teaches the “Stumbling Blocks” philosophy—the belief that you can get past your stumbling blocks—to help people in the audience understand and embrace her key message: If you get back up, anything is possible.

 Barbara May is a Leadership Communication Expert, Team Building Facilitator and Award-Winning Coach

 Founder and CEO of Stumbling Blocks Team Building Seminars.

 25+ years of experience working as a school counsellor, special education teacher, program director, career & employment consultant, and executive director.

 Serving as President of the Canadian Association of Professional Speakers (CAPS) - Edmonton Chapter.

 Facilitating more than 500 career & employment workshops in partnership with BGS Career and Corporate Development and the Government of Alberta.